Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 • Unit and security testing.

 As it comes from the name, gray box testing combines elements of both black box and white box techniques.
-Testers are expected to have partial knowledge of the software’s internal structure, allowing them to design test cases that consider both functional and structural aspects of the application.
+Testers are expected to have partial knowledge of the software’s internal structure, allowing them to design test cases that consider the application’s functional and structural aspects.

 • Integration and security testing.

 Ad hoc is a flexible and spontaneous approach.
 It doesn’t follow predefined test cases or scripts.
 Test engineers, often with a good understanding of the application and domain, explore the software freely, trying different actions and inputs based on their intuition and experience.
-This method is especially useful for uncovering unexpected issues, irregular behaviors, and disability problems that may not be covered by formal test cases.
+This method is especially useful for uncovering unexpected issues, irregular behaviors, and disability problems that formal test cases may not cover.

 • Usability and exploratory testing, quick checks for critical issues.